pkg list -a | grep xaw x11/library/toolkit/libxaw4 0.5.11-0.148 installed ----- x11/library/toolkit/libxaw5 0.5.11-0.148 installed ----- x11/library/toolkit/libxaw7 1.0.7-0.148 installed -----

 In the case of libxaw4 & libxaw5, those are my fault, because I didn't know of any more useful version to put there - those are libraries provided for binary compatibility with software built for older Solaris releases and don't have any upstream version number - they don't exist in that form for any other platform.
 (They are from Sun's forks of X11R4 & X11R5, in which libraries didn't get separate version numbers from the rest of the window system as we do now in X11R7.)

-Updated by Brian Bienvenu about 9 years ago
+Updated by Brian Bienvenu over 9 years ago

 As discussed in #oi-dev last night, here are some other packages I noticed: